Rent-a-Cop

 Rent-a-Cop is a 1987 American thriller comedy starring Burt Reynolds and Liza Minnelli.
-Reynolds plays a disgraced police officer working as a security guard, who falls in love with Minnelli, who plays a prostitute.
+Reynolds plays Tony Church, a disgraced police officer working as a security guard, who falls in love with Della Roberts (Minnelli), a prostitute.

-The film saw both lead actors to be nominated for the 1988 Golden Raspberry Awards for Worst Actor and Worst Actress.
+The film saw both lead actors to be nominated at the 9th Golden Raspberry Awards for Worst Actor and Worst Actress.
 (These nominations were not solely on the merits of Rent-a-Cop, however; Reynolds and Minnelli were also cited for Switching Channels and Arthur 2: On the Rocks, respectively).
 Minnelli ended up "winning" the Worst Actress prize.

 The film earned under $300,000 in American ticket sales.
 Initially released on 26 November 1987 in West Germany, its American premiere came two months later on 15 January 1988.
 Although set in Chicago, the movie was mostly filmed in Italy.

 Plot

 Chicago cop Tony Church and his team are completing a drug bust.
-Just as the cops make the arrest a masked thief called Dancer intervenes and executes all of the officers.
-Church attempts to apprehend Dancer but Dancer outwits him and takes a hostage Della.
+Just as the cops make the arrest a masked thief called Adam "Dancer" Booth intervenes and executes all of the officers.
+Church attempts to apprehend Dancer but Dancer outwits him and takes a hostage Della Roberts.
 Della manages to escape as Dancer flees and Church is left facing the blame of the disastrous bust and winds up getting fired from the force.

 Della, a high-priced hooker, unbeknownst to Church and the other cops, happened to be in the hotel at the time and caught a good look at Dancer's face.
 She encounters Dancer again as he attempts to assassinate her but she manages to escape.
 Afraid Dancer will come after her again and succeed in killing her, Della decides that she needs protection and she tracks down the lowly Church, who is now working as a security guard in a shopping mall.
 She offers to pay Church to act as her bodyguard until Dancer is apprehended.

-Church's longtime colleague Roger, tracks him down and advises him to steer clear of the case as it destroyed his career.
+Church's longtime colleague Roger Latrele, tracks him down and advises him to steer clear of the case as it destroyed his career.
 Unfortunately for Church, Roger is revealed to be a corrupt cop who is involved with Dancer.
 Della and Church form an unlikely bond and a relationship blossoms.
 Church and Della decide that the only way to apprehend Dancer is to use Della as bait.
 They come up with a plan and just as it seems to have gone wrong, Church emerges to save Della's life and kills Dancer.
 The final scene shows Church and Della attempting to give their new relationship a chance.